ArpitSinghal-DevOps/docker-jenkins-demo/README.md

 Hands-on practices on 25/12/2025 from linode account in Local system.

 🔥 **Project Title
-CI/CD Pipeline for Automated Docker Deployment using Jenkins + Webhooks**
+CI/CD Pipeline for Automated Docker Deployment using Jenkins + GitHub Webhooks**

 🧠 Project Summary
 Designed and implemented an end-to-end CI/CD pipeline using Jenkins and Docker to automatically build and deploy a containerized web application on a Linux server.
 Integrated GitHub for source control and resolved real-world permission and port-conflict issues during deployment.